Substance Abuse - What Drives Alcohol Addiction

 From Visions, Spring 2006

 Howard has a “drinking problem.”
-His story may be familiar.
+His story of substance abuse may be familiar.

 Howard’s dad gave him his first beer when he was in the eighth grade.
 Dad thought it was a good idea for the boy to drink at home, so he wouldn’t have to go somewhere else to do it.
 Howard also had a few beers when his parents didn’t know about it.

 By senior year of high school, Howard was having more than a few a couple times a month, sometimes passing out at a friend’s house so his folks wouldn’t know.

 In college, his main sport was a drinking game called beer pong.
 He dabbled with marijuana and cocaine, but his ol’ faithful was alcohol.

 After a binge weekend, Howard could always stay sober for a while, especially when he had a lot of school work to do.
 Because he could go for days without drinking, he was convinced that he had no problem with alcohol substance abuse.

 He got his first DWI in college.
 Despite stiff penalties, even losing his license for a year, it happened again.
 He totaled his car while driving drunk a few years after graduation.

 Now on his third job out of college, Howard says he has cut back on his drinking.
 Still, a weekend binge is not unusual, and week-nighters over poker are a staple.
 Sometimes it’s tough to get to work and accomplish anything, but he manages to avert suspicion.
 And he almost never drinks during the workday.